Jonax/HexGenSharp/README.md

 **Custom terrain shape masks:** Generating maps in specific shapes is now possible using preset shapes or by loading a custom image as a mask.

-**LaTeX/PDF output:** Automatically generate a fancy PDF document of your world, documenting its seasons and major features, using `pdflatex`.
+**LaTeX/PDF output:** Automatically generate a fancy PDF document of your world and its features using `pdflatex`.
 Alternatively use the generated LaTeX files as the basis for your own worldbuilding document.

 <a name="download" />